 There are plenty of words and phrases that are inappropriate to say in polite company but Lender’s Mortgage Insurance isn’t one of them.

-There’s one three word phrase however, that has attracted a reputation it doesn’t quite deserve.
+There’s one three word phrase however, that’s attracted a reputation it doesn’t quite deserve.
 That phrase is ‘Lenders Mortgage Insurance’ (LMI).
 When some people hear ‘LMI’ they warn others to BEWARE and ‘avoid at all costs’ (even if that means NEVER buying a home because you can’t save the 20% deposit to avoid LMI).

 Some hate LMI, but others understand the opportunities it offers.
-And any others aren’t quite sure what it is.

 What is Lenders Mortgage Insurance?